Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/pimp-your-github-profile.md

 ## Styling your Readme

-Of course, it's now up to you to style your readme page; there are some fantastic examples out there!
+Of course, it's now up to you to style your readme page; there are some fantastic examples!

-You can use markdown to style it, and of course, we can use the repo to store images!
+You can use markdown to style it; of course, we can use the repo to store images!

 For example, I created an asset folder and uploaded it for my header.
 Then I'm using the following to add it to the .readme.